kgirasole/about-me/README.md

 I am currently working as a Web Developer making high quality, user friendly web pages using JavaScript and .NET.

-If you want to work together on a project, feel free to reach out and I'd be happy to help and work together as best we can!

 Thanks for checking me out! :)